 Our ‘evolutionary bedtime’ may have shifted but our ‘evolutionary biochemistry’ hasn’t.
 And that’s an issue.

 Occasional disruption to sleep is rarely fatal but chronic, persistent lack of sleep exacts a toll on our health in many ways.
 One of those involves our hormonal system producing more of the stress hormone cortisol that can keep our body in a state of heightened arousal: the ‘fight, flight or freeze’ stress response.
-This can cause issues around blood sugar regulation, appetite management, weight gain, body composition, immune function, growth, digestion, and mood management.
+This can cause issues around food cravings, blood sugar regulation, appetite management, weight gain, body composition, immune function, growth, digestion, and mood management.

 The main purpose of sleep is to enable the body and mind to rest and recover, during which time heavier emotions may be processed, memories laid down, and vital repairs performed.
 These processes take between 7 to 9 hours.
 Although the exact amount of sleep required varies from individual to individual, and can change as we go through Life, adults need between 7 and 9 hours per night, regardless of what you think you have trained yourself to get by with.

 If you’re falling asleep within 30 minutes of going to bed, waking up refreshed in the morning, without an alarm, and feeling ready to embrace your day, you may be getting enough sleep.
 Well done, I applaud you: keep on doing what you’re doing.